Dreaming of an eclipse: when the hidden becomes visible

 Darkness.
 And then — a sliver of light.
 The sun emerges from behind the shadow.
 Or the moon brightens.
 The world returns to itself — but already a little different.
 And you are also a little different.

-This image carries the voice of your Explorer — that part which knows how to move forward after something important has occurred.
+This image carries the voice of your Explorer: that part which knows how to move forward after something important has occurred.
 The Explorer looks at the returning light and says: “There.
 The eclipse has passed.
 What has changed?
 What do you now know that you didn’t know before?”

 The return of light after an eclipse signals the completion of a turning-point period.
 A crisis has passed or is beginning to quiet.
 Something hidden was exposed — and now one must live forward with this knowledge.
 This requires courage.
 But it is also liberation.
 Truth, even difficult truth, lets you act from reality rather than illusion.
+In its slowest, gentlest form, this return becomes dawn slowly filling the sky with light — emergence from darkness drawn out across hours instead of minutes.

 Ask yourself: “What turning point am I currently passing through or have recently passed — and what new thing do I know about myself or my life because of it?”